KitLavis/stage-left-merch/README.md

 - Testimonials

-The testimonials page is a bootstrap carousel that slides through the reviews left by the artists that the company represents.
+The testimonials page is a Bootstrap carousel that slides through the reviews left by the artists that the company represents.
 The buttons shown on this page vary dependant on the user.
 If the user is a standard user that has no relation with an instance of the artist model, then they will simply be shown the testimonials.
 If the user has a relation to an artist instance that does not already have a relation to a testimonial, they will be shown an 'add your testimonial' button, to allow the user/artist to leave their testimonial.
 Finally, if the user has an artist related to their profile and they have already left their testimonial, the other instances of the testimonial model will be shown with no buttons, and their own testimonial will have edit and delete buttons overlaying it, to allow the user to access this functionality from the frontend.

 ![Testimonials page](docs/testimonials.png)

 - Add/Edit Testimonial

 Much like the add product and edit product features, the add testimonial and edit testimonial features are described together.
 If the user is related to an instance of the artist model, they are able to add their testionial via this form.
 If they attempt to add a testimonial for a band/artist other than theirs, they are either warned that the form is invalid or redirected entirely.
-The same is can be said for the edit testimonial feature.
+The same can be said for the edit testimonial feature.

 ![Edit testimonial page](docs/edit-testimonial.png)

 ### User

-The user app allows the user to update or delete their delivery information which will be saved so they no longer have to enter these details at checkout.
+The user app allows the user to update or delete their delivery information which will be saved so that they no longer have to enter these details at checkout.
 From here the user also has access to a number of Django Allauth features, that allows them to change their email address and password.
 On the right of the user profile page the user's order history is shown.
 The user can click one of the order references in order to be redirected back to a version of their checkout success page, to review previous order summaries.

 ![User profile page](docs/user-profile.png)